-Source file avr\src\lib\raise.c Description Standard C library function that raises a signal.
+Source file avr\src\lib\raise.c

+Description Standard C library function that raises a signal.

 C-SPY debug action Not applicable.

-Default implementation Calls the signal handler for the raised signal, or terminates with call toexit(EXIT_FAILURE).
-See also Briefly about retargeting, page 102.
+Default implementation Calls the signal handler for the raised signal, or terminates with call to read

-read
+\\exit(EXIT\FAILURE).

-Source file avr\src\lib\read.c Description Low-level function that reads characters from stdin and from files.
+Source file avr\src\lib\read.c

+Description Low-level function that reads characters from stdin and from files.

 C-SPY debug action Directs stdin to the Terminal I/O window.
 All other files will read the associated host file.
-Default implementation None.

-Example The code in this example uses memory-mapped I/O to read from a keyboard, whose port is assumed to be located at 40: #include <stddef.h> no_init volatile unsigned char kbIO @ 40; size_t read(int handle, unsigned char buf, size_t bufSize) { size_t nChars = 0; / Check for stdin (only necessary if FILE descriptors are enabled) / if (handle != 0) { return -1; } for (/Empty/; bufSize > 0; --bufSize) ł unsigned char c = kbIO;if (c == 0)break; buf++ = c;++nChars; } return nChars; } For information about the handles associated with the streams, see Retargeting-Adapting for your target system, page 106.
+The code in this example uses memory-mapped I/O to read from a keyboard, whose port is assumed to be located at 40:

+'''

+#include <stddef.h>

+no_init volatile unsigned char kbIO @ 40;

+size_t read(int handle,

+unsigned char buf,

+size_t bufSize)

+size_t nChars = 0;

+/ Check for stdin

+(only necessary if FILE descriptors are enabled) /

+if (handle != 0)

+return -1;

+for (/Empty/; bufSize > 0; --bufSize)

+unsigned char c = kbIO;

+if (c == 0)

+break;

+buf++ = c;

+++nChars;

+return nChars;

+'''

+For information about the handles associated with the streams, see Retargeting-Adapting for your target system, page 106.

 For information about the @ operator, see Controlling data and function placement in memory, page 210.

-See also Briefly about retargeting, page 102.
+Briefly about retargeting, page 102.